Make -c (continue) wget flag optional when downloading kernel/initram

 Yes, what Marek says, this is enabler, we need to backport this to two downstream versions and multiple customers hit this, symptoms are very hard to figure out (Anaconda freezing, weird errors).
 The plan I suggest is:

 3) Work on proper solution that will essentially drop this temporary code, whatever this is

 Jeez guys we are talking about few lines, we can even add comment that the option is only recommended for repositories which are local (e.g. when using Pulp).

-#11 Updated by Lukas Zapletal over 1 year ago
+#11 Updated by Lukas Zapletal almost 2 years ago

 There is a discussion in the ticket #19389 about how to do this right, I would love to have this temporary fix in.
 Is there any chance you can guide me Dmitri how to propagate the setting through initializers?
 It is a bit of code that I don't understand.
 The place where to put "-c" (or optional_wget_options setting) is obvious to me, I just fail in propagating that through initializers/injectors.
 I can then file a PR for this one, should be pretty easy (oneliner kinda).